WandererInLife/WandererInLife/README.md

 *GREETING*

 `-☆ Hello there!
 As seen from the information above my name is Bridget!
 Nicknames are typically for friends only but do what you will!
 I got by she/they pronouns and I really, REALLY like music!
 I tend to get fixated on fandoms purely because of my ocs, so you'll see me [for ponytown users] more often than not in an oc skin!`

+*So, to clear up some possible altercations in the future, let me establish boundies.*